thejsway/thejsway/manuscript/chapter06.md

 * A `name` property set to "Alex".
 * A `balance` property set to 0.
 * A `credit` method adding the value passed as an argument to the account balance.
+* A `debit` method subtracting the value passed as an argument to the account balance.
 * A `describe` method returning the account description.

 Use this object to show its description, crediting 250, debiting 80, then show its description again.